spell-music/csound-expression/README.md

   with csound-expression library: [Cabbage guide](https://github.com/spell-music/csound-expression/blob/master/tutorial/chapters/CabbageTutorial.md).

 * **Useful aliases for classic reverbs** with single dry-wet ratio as a parameter: `room`, `chamber`, `hall`, `cave`.
+  We can use it like this: `dac $ hall 0.25 mySynt` instead of `dec $ mixAt 0.25 largeHall2 mySynt`.

 * **Raw waveforms for analogue-like oscillators**: `rawSaw`, `rawTri`, `rawSqr` non-band limited based on table lookup.
-Can be usefull for LFOs or more light-weight versions of oscillators than `saw`, `tri` or `sqr`.
+Can be useful for LFOs or more light-weight versions of oscillators than `saw`, `tri` or `sqr`.

 * **mul' new scaling function**.
 Scaling with side-effects.
-Can be usefull to scale with random envelope.
+Can be useful to scale with random envelope.

 * **Adds table read and write opcodes**.
 Adds opcodes `tablewa`, `tablew`, `readTab`, `readTable`, `readTable3`, `readTablei`.
     See the module @Csound.Tab@ for details.